List of people with schizophrenia

 This is a list of people, living or dead, accompanied by verifiable source citations associating them with schizophrenia, either based on their own public statements, or (in the case of dead people only) reported contemporary or posthumous diagnoses of schizophrenia.
 Remember that schizophrenia is an illness that varies with severity.

 Regarding posthumous diagnoses: only a few famous people are believed to have been affected by schizophrenia.
 Most of these listed have been diagnosed based on evidence in their own writings and contemporaneous accounts by those who knew them.
 Also, persons prior to the 20th century may have incomplete or speculative diagnoses of schizophrenia.
+These will not be listed.